davoodfazli/threshold-model/README.md

 # threshold-model
-This code is part of the article “Emergence of Complex Oscillatory Dynamics in the Neuronal Networks with Long Activity Time of Inhibitory Synapses” .
+This code is part of the article “Control of cascade dynamics using protective measures” .